 IPv6 Support Update – CloudFront, WAF, and S3 Transfer Acceleration

-As a follow-up to our recent announcement of IPv6 support for Amazon S3, I am happy to be able to tell you that IPv6 support is now available for Amazon CloudFront, Amazon S3 Transfer Acceleration, and AWS WAF and that all 60+ CloudFront edge locations now support IPv6.
+As a follow-up to our recent announcement of IPv6 support for Amazon S3, I am happy to be able to tell you that IPv6 support is now available for Amazon CloudFront, Amazon S3 Transfer Acceleration, and AWS Web Application Firewall and that all 60+ CloudFront edge locations now support IPv6.
 We are enabling IPv6 in a phased rollout that starts today and will extend across all of the networks over the next few weeks.

 CloudFront IPv6 Support